 May as well; we made it through with the price changes and some planning.

-I’m trying to eat better as I continue to recover from surgery, but BOY, that had a significant impact on May’s spending.
+I’m trying to eat better after surgery, but BOY significantly impacted May’s spending.

 There were a lot of office gifts – lots of people retiring or going through rough times.

-I hope that’s not a trend for the rest of the year; however, it’s hard to tell what will happen in the future.
+I hope that’s not a trend for the rest of the year; however, it’s hard to tell what will happen.